BrowserStack valued at $4 billion in $200 million BOND-led funding – TechCrunch

-Yet another SaaS startup, which began its journey in India, has attained the much coveted unicorn status.
+Yet another SaaS startup, which began its journey in India, has attained the much-coveted unicorn status.
 BrowserStack, a startup that operates a giant software testing platform, said on Wednesday it has raised $200 million in a new financing round that valued the 10-year-old firm at $4 billion.

 BOND led the Dublin and San Francisco-headquartered startup’s Series B financing round, while Insight Partners and existing investor Accel participated in it.
 BrowserStack, which for the first six years of its journey didn’t raise any money and remains profitable, has raised $250 million to date.